FrancescoBonizzi/WebcamControl-WPF-With-OpenCV/README.md

 # WebcamControl-WPF-With-OpenCV
-A simple webcam control for WPF based on OpenCVSharp
+A simple webcam control for WPF based on OpenCVSharp, now with a **QRCode reader from webcam stream**!

 The goal of this "control" is to simplify the webcam streaming on WPF and be open to post processing like recognizing faces!

 # ![Screenshot](images/screen.png)

 ## Notes
 Cameras enumeration has been a pain in the ass.